sureshg/ExoQuery/README.md

 This means that you eventually need to provide a low-level Database-Driver encoder/decoder pair into Database-Controller that you are going to use.

-Lets say for example that you have a highly customized encoded type that can only be processed correctly at a low level.
+Let's say for example that you have a highly customized encoded type that can only be processed correctly at a low level.
 ```kotlin
 data class ByteContent(val bytes: InputStream) {
   companion object {